psarando/shire-reckoning/README.md

 * Since [moon phases repeat on approximately the same dates every 19 years](https://en.wikipedia.org/wiki/Metonic_cycle), then these 1941-2 moon phases will repeat on most of these same "adjusted" dates in 2017-18.
-  Although reckoning the start of the Shire Calendar year [back 1 more day](https://en.wikipedia.org/wiki/Callippic_cycle) (from Gregorian December 24) in 2017 allows the full moons of Afteryule and Rethe to fall on the correct days.
+  Although reckoning the start of the Shire Calendar year [back 1 more day](https://en.wikipedia.org/wiki/Callippic_cycle) (from Gregorian December 24) in 2017 allows the full moons of Afteryule (just before the Fellowship reaches Moria) and Rethe (just before the destruction of the One Ring) to fall on the correct days.
 * If reckoning the start of the Shire Calendar year from Gregorian December 21, then the moon phases of 2020-21 will match the Shire Reckoning dates of the narrative instead (and a bit better).